 In the 8th century, traders from Persia reached the East African coast.
 They built settlements on Zanzibar, which grew over the next four centuries into trading posts constructed out of stone – a building technique entirely new to this part of the world.
 Islam was introduced to the archipelago around this time, and in 1107 AD settlers from Yemen constructed the first mosque in the southern hemisphere at Kizimkazi on Unguja Island.

-Between the 12th and 15th centuries, trade between Arabia, Persia, and Zanzibar blossomed.
+Between the 12th and 15th centuries, trade between Arabia, Persia, and Zanzibar boomed.
 As gold, ivory, slaves, and spices exchanged hands, the archipelago grew in both wealth and power.

-The Portuguese also began construction on a stone fort on Unguja, which would later become part of Zanzibar City’s famous historic quarter, Stone Town.
+The Portuguese also began construction of a stone fort on Unguja, which would later become part of Zanzibar City’s famous historic quarter, Stone Town.

 Sultanate of Oman

 In 1698, the Portuguese were expelled by the Omanis, and Zanzibar became part of the Sultanate of Oman.
 Trade flourished once more with a focus on slaves, ivory, and cloves; the latter of which began to be produced on a large scale at dedicated plantations.
 The Omanis used the wealth generated by these industries to continue the construction of palaces and forts in Stone Town, which became one of the richest cities in the region.